x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/managed-availability-exchange-2013-help.md

 - **ServiceName**: The name of the health set that contains this probe.

 - **TargetResource**: The object the probe is validating.
-This is appended to the name of the probe when it is executed to become a probe result *ResultName*
+This property name is appended to the name of the probe when it is executed to become a probe result *ResultName*

 - **RecurrenceIntervalSeconds**: How often the probe executes.